TheDutchCoder/vite-plugin-add-scripts/README.md

 ## Options
-You can use the `position` option to add the script to either the head or the body section of the index.html file
+You can use the `position` option to add the script to either the head or the body section of the index.html file.
+By default `'head'` will be assumed.

 The `content` option is the actual content that gets written to the file.
 Normally it would be a stringified version of the script tags and their